mind-inria/hidimstat/tools/release/How_to_release.md

 5b.
 For minor release => Update the changelog, contributor:
   - Modify the `build_tools\template\CHANGELOG.rst` with the modification
-  - Update `CONTRIBUTORS.rst` if it's necesarry
+  - Update `CONTRIBUTORS.rst` if it's necessary
   -

 6\.
 Commit and push modification: